 Fear Of Intimacy Signs

-Do you think a partner, friend, or loved one is suffering from a fear of intimacy?
+Do you think a partner, friend, or loved one is struggling with a fear of intimacy?
 If so, it may benefit the two of you to seek counseling together.

 Below are some common fear of intimacy signs to give you an idea of what to watch for in a partner who might be struggling with a fear of intimacy.

 Intimacy issues can often manifest as trust issues in a relationship.
 Someone who is socially anxious, worried about losing their partner or being abandoned, or afraid of intimacy might struggle to trust their partner.

 Signs of trust issues can include episodes of anger, setting strict “rules” in a relationship, difficulty letting people into the relationship (new friends, family members, etc.), and frequent accusations of disloyalty.
 While these actions might be a manifestation of a fear of intimacy, they can still be very hard on a relationship and cause stress.
 Professional therapy is the best way to work through trust issues and to overcome intimacy problems.

 Fear Of Sex

 A fear of intimacy doesn’t necessarily mean fear of sex.
 Sex and intimacy are not the same — while intimacy is often sexual, many different kinds of intimate relationships do not involve sexual feelings.
 For example, different types of intimacy include emotional intimacy, intellectual intimacy, platonic intimacy, and more.

 That said, if someone is afraid of getting sexually close, it could stem from a fear of intimacy.
 For many people, sexual connections may open the door to the fear of rejection and abandonment or trigger past trauma memories.

 Overcoming a fear of sex is never something that should be pushed or enforced by a partner.
 Building trust, closeness, and intimacy in a relationship may help someone work through a fear of sexual intimacy, but it always takes time.
 Again, professional counseling can be a huge help.